cdanielsen/blog/content/blog/testing-stream-code/index.md

 Now our code will no longer attempt to touch the file system, *and* we control/have references to the streams.
 Noice.

-Our test will now fail with a timeout because the `error` event is never called (we haven't emitted one).
+Our test will now fail with a timeout because the 'error' event is never called (we haven't emitted one).

 And this is where things get a little weird.
 Usually you just have one "Act" statement in a unit test - invoking the thing you're testing - but in this case we need two.